How to open an image in Python

 cv2.destroyAllWindows()--OUTPUT--# No text output, displays image in a window

-OpenCV is a go-to for computer vision, and its cv2.imread() function loads an image as a NumPy array—perfect for numerical processing.
-To display it, you'll use a specific sequence of functions.
+OpenCV is a powerhouse for computer vision, and its cv2.imread() function is your entry point.
+It loads an image directly into a NumPy array, making it immediately ready for numerical processing—a key difference from Pillow's approach.

 Displaying images with Matplotlib